rh-mobb/documentation/content/docs/misc/egress-ip/_index.md

 #### Example: Assign Egress IP to a Pod

-Create a project to demonstrate assigning Egress IP addresses based on a pod selection:
+Create a project to demonstrate assigning egress IP addresses based on a pod selection:

 ```bash
 oc new-project demo-egress-pod
 ```

-Create the Egress Rule.
-This rule will ensure that Egress traffic will be applied to the pod which we just created using the `spec.podSelector` field.
+Create the egress Rule.
+This rule will ensure that egress traffic will be applied to the pod which we just created using the `spec.podSelector` field.
 It should be noted that `spec.namespaceSelector` is a mandatory field: